Affiliate disclosure: SetupRanked earns a commission from qualifying Amazon purchases at no extra cost to you.

 Pros

-- 120° diagonal FOV captures a full upper-body frame — no awkward zooming in video calls
+- 120° diagonal FOV captures a full upper-body frame with room to move

-- Intelligent Zoom AI crops and zooms within the wide frame to follow movement
+- Intelligent Zoom AI crops within the wide frame to keep you centered

-- 13MP sensor delivers clean 4K output even in dim home office lighting
+- 13MP sensor holds up in dim home office lighting without requiring a ring light

-- Plug-and-play USB-C — no software required for basic use
+- Plug-and-play USB-C — no software needed for basic use

 Cons

-- $249–$299 is the highest price of the personal cameras in this roundup
+- $299–$329 is the highest price for a personal camera in this roundup

-- No built-in speaker — pair with headset or external speaker for full call setup
+- No built-in speaker — pair with a headset or external speakerphone

 Logitech MX Brio 705 for Business